 Childbirth allowance (sünnitoetus).
-One of the parents has the right to receive childbirth allowance.
-An adoptive parent, guardian or caregiver has the right to receive childbirth allowance, if childbirth allowance has not been paid for the same child earlier.
+One of the parents has the right to receive childbirth allowanceAn adoptive parent, guardian or caregiver has the right to receive childbirth allowance if childbirth allowance has not been paid for the same child earlier.
+As of June 2021, the allowance is also paid in case of stillbirth.

-Allowance for multiple birth of three or more children (kolmikute ja enamaarvuliste mitmike toetus) is a new benefit effective from March 1, 2018.
-It is a monthly benefit ( $\in$ 1,000) paid for one parent, foster parent or guardian of triplets or higher order multiples until the children reach 18 months of age.
+Allowance for multiple births of three or more children (kolmikute ja enamaarvuliste mitmike toetus) is a benefit effective from March 1, 2018.
+It is a monthly benefit (£1,000) paid for one parent, foster parent or guardian of triplets or higher order multiples until the children reach 18 months of age.

 Adoption allowance (lapsendamistoetus).
-An adoptive parent has the right to receive adoption allowance, if childbirth allowance has not been paid to the family for the same child earlier.
+An adoptive parent has the right to receive adoption allowance if childbirth allowance has not been paid to the family for the same child earlier.
 The amount of the allowance is equal to the childbirth allowance.